factor/factor/README.txt

 The 'f' executable runs the terminal listener:

-  ./f factor.image
+  ./f

 The Cocoa UI requires that after bootstrapping you build the Factor.app application bundle:

   make macosx.app

-This copies the runtime executable, factor.image (which must exist at this point), and the library source into a self-contained Factor.app.
+This copies the runtime executable into Factor.app.
+Note that Factor.app is not self-contained, and must be run from the same directory which contains factor.image and the library sources.

 * Running Factor on Mac OS X - X11 UI